linhngocle2000/collaborative-carrier-network/Bundle.md

 ### Generating bundles

 All requests within radius from a special depot location will be considered.
 Any of them that make profit to that special depot location are formed into a bundle.
 The number of transport requests in a bundle is set from 3 to 5 requests.
-If the minimum number is not reached, all requests within a bigger radius will be considered.
+If the minimum number of request in a bundle is not reached, the radius will be increased until it reaches its limit (=40).
 Transport requests that don't belong to any bundles are auctioned off as single request.

 ### Profit calculation